Javaid/Extract-Captcha-Text/README.md

-# python
+# How to extract captcha text from the image?
-This script will dynamically get the captcha image from page and grab the text from it.
+Grab a real CAPTCHA image from a website that uses and grab the text from it.